-Before beginning these steps, you may have to remove installed adapter cards.
-For instructions on removing adapter cards, see page 74.
+Before beginning these steps, you must remove any installed adapter cards and the riser card.
+Follow the instructions on page 86 to remove the adapter cards and the riser card.

-If your system board has a video memory module socket, you can upgrade the video memory to a maximum of 1MB.
-If your system board does not have this socket, it already has 1MB installed.
+If your system board has an empty video memory module socket, you can upgrade the video memory to a maximum of 1MB.
+If your system board has a video memory module installed in this socket, or it does not have this socket, it already has 1MB installed.